p1m-ortho/qs-global-ortho-search-queries/zheln/PRISMA_2020_checklist.md

 * There is no instance when a record identified through search could be excluded from the review database, regardless of its eligibility status.
 However, ineligible records are not tagged and not appraised further.
 In contrast, all eligible records are amenable for tagging, selection, and crowdfunding process.
 * Only those eligible records that have been selected or crowdfunded are subject to critical appraisal.
 Please find a description of the selection/crowdfunding process below.
 * For all records that have been selected, all relevant reports are collected (either written by the same authors or by different authors, like in case of important referenced research).
 Reports are grouped into studies.
-* Only for the studies appraised positively (ticked with `7. ✅ No Critical Conduct Flaws Identified by Zheln` at Step 7, see below), practical implications are summarized and disseminated.
+* Only for the studies appraised positively (ticked with `7. ✅ No Critical Conduct Flaws Identified by Zheln`, see below), practical implications are summarized and disseminated.

 Selection/crowdfunding process: